gonenshafry/social_media/README.md

 using handlebars to present & update the query

-final branch: js and php not running on home.hbs
+final branch: query not linked to addfriend button